orhaimwerthaim/robotics-lab-task3/README.md

    the node receives a MoveCommand message type on the '/move_bot_command' topic.
    MoveCommand has:
     A.'direction' (string) field: can get values of 'counter-clock-wise-rotate' or 'forward'.
-    B. 'distance' (float) field: that states the distance in degrees/meters the bot should move, and a 'speed' float field in m/s (speed can be positive or nagative). the node translate these commands to the turtelbot3 'cmd_vel' topic commands.
+    B. 'distance' (float) field: that states the distance in degrees/meters the bot should move.
+    C.'speed' (float) field: in m/s (speed can be positive or nagative). the node translates these commands to the turtelbot3 'cmd_vel' topic commands.
-3. task3 ROS node is used to make sure we move the blue box. it does it by checking if the blue box is in the frame or by doing a full 360 degrees check every 20 seconds for cases the bot did not move towards the box directly. when the box is found the bot stopps the navigation, pushes the box and then continue to his original destination.
+3. task3 ROS node: is used to make sure we move the blue box. it does it by checking if the blue box is in the frame or by doing a full 360 degrees rotation every 20 seconds, for cases the turtelbot3 did not move towards the box directly. when the box is found the turtlebot3 stopps the navigation, pushes the box and then continue to his original destination.

    techinacal problems i incountered: